Posted on September 7, 2016

 Mandatory mediation is not required if there has been “past or present family violence or abuse, mental or cognitive impairment, alcohol abuse, or chemical dependency.
 Family violence or abuse includes harassment, intimidation, and interference with personal liberty.”
 Cook County Court Rule 13.4(e)(i)(b)(3)

 The cost of the mediation “shall be borne by the parties and may be assessed by the court as it deems equitable without prejudice and are subject to reallocation at the conclusion of the case.”
 750 ILCS 5/501(e).
-Basically, the court will determine who will pay for mediation now based on what seems fair but those amounts may get changed at the end of the case.
+Basically, the court will determine who will pay for mediation now based on what seems fair but the responsibility to pay may changed at the end of the case when the court has a complete picture of the parties’ finances.

 In my experience, mediation can often be a blessing in disguise for about half of all cases.
 Mediation can provide a sounding board for an aggrieved party that lets them finally come to a conclusion regarding the painful emotional realities of divorce.
 Mediation, when done successfully, is far cheaper than formal divorce litigation.

-Unfortunately, it’s often common that mediation is completely unsuccessful and doesn’t resolve any issues.
-In these cases, there is no further option beyond formal divorce litigation.
+Unfortunately, it is common for mediation to be unsuccessful with no resolution of some or all issues.
+In these cases of unsuccessful mediation, there is no further option beyond formal divorce litigation.
 Your lawyer should be preparing for litigation while mediation is ongoing (which often takes months) in case the mediation fails.

 Contact my Chicago, Illinois law firm to learn more about mediation and the steps after mediation.